-Repsol will invest 105 million euros to manufacture a 'super polymer' in the Puertollano Industrial Complex, Spain
+Repsol to invest 105 million euros in manufacturing 'super polymer' at Puertollano Industrial Complex, Spain

 Repsol will invest 105 million euros in the Puertollano Industrial Complex to build the first plant in the Iberian Peninsula capable of manufacturing ultra high molecular weight polyethylene (UHMWPE), a material considered a 'super polymer' due to its exceptional properties.